Mudpuppy12/aws-lab/README.md

 # TODO:
 * Automatic backend.tf generation: Currently the S3 bucket and DynamoDB is setup by hand.
+* Automatic provider.tf generation: Currently this is static.

 # Links
 * https://atmos.tools/